robwilhelmsson/project-1/README.md

 ![ga_cog_large_red_rgb](https://cloud.githubusercontent.com/assets/40461/8183776/469f976e-1432-11e5-8199-6ac91363302b.png)

 ### General Assembly Software Engineering Flex
-# Project 1 - Platformer Game
+# Project 1 - The Game

 ## The Overview

-This is my first project of the software engineering immersive course at GA London.
 The assignment was to create a grid-based game to be rendered in the browser, using HTML, CSS and JavaScript.
 The project was to be completed **individually** within **two weeks**.

-Given a list of options from GA, I chose to make a simple platformer game called **Pixel Hill**.
-A game where a littl pixel character has to collect gems to reach the top of **pixel hill** to win.
+Given a list of options, I chose to make a simple platformer game called **Pixel Hill**.
+A game where a littl pixel character has to collect gems to reach the top of **Pixel Hill** to win.
 Including various level designs, a smooth character movement as well as fall traps and enemy traps.

 You can launch the game on GitHub pages [here](https://robwilhelmsson.github.io/project-game/), or find the GitHub repo [here](https://github.com/robwilhelmsson/project-game).